Woman sues Silver Dollar City, claiming she was injured on ride - NewsBreak

 BRANSON, Mo. — A woman is suing Silver Dollar City for damages, claiming she was injured on one of the theme park’s rides in 2021.

-The lawsuit, which was filed on Thursday, explains that the plaintiff was a visitor at Silver Dollar City in August of 2021 when the incident occurred.
-Police need help locating a 39-year-old Wichita woman
+The lawsuit, which was filed on Thursday, explains that the plaintiff was a visitor at Silver Dollar City in August 2021 when the incident occurred.
+Fan registration opens for 2023 NFL Draft in Kansas City

 The plaintiff is asking for more than $25,000 in damages and has requested a trial by jury.